What Is a Trademark?

 How much does a trademark cost?

-Applying to register a trademark with the USPTO costs $250 per class if the TEAS Plus application is used.
+The cost to register a trademark depends, in part, on the type of trademark application you file with the USPTO.
+If you use the TEAS Plus application, you’ll pay $250 per class.
 This is the cheapest option, and the option we most often use if you hire us for Trademark Service.
 The other application is TEAS Standard, which costs $350 per class.
 Aside from cost, one of the main differences between the TEAS Plus and TEAS Standard applications is how you’re able to describe your goods/services.
-TEAS Plus allows applicants to choose from preset descriptions; TEAS Standard allows applicants to describe their goods/services free-form.
+TEAS Plus requires applicants to choose from preset descriptions; TEAS Standard allows applicants to describe their goods/services free-form.

 What is the Lanham Act?